giacomoubaldi/SC_project/README.md

 - cutflow_results_Demo.txt / cutflow_results_All.txt
 contains the results of the cutflow for all the signal and background branches
 - TMVA_Output_Demo_name_branch / TMVA_Output_name_branch
-contains the results of the TMVA methods for the choosen signal branch(es)
+contains the results of the TMVA methods for the choosen signal branch(es) in a .root file
 - dataset_Demo_name_branch / dataset_name_branch
 it is a folder which contains the weights of the variables used by TMVA for the choosen signal branch(es)
 - TMVA_ROC_Curve_Demo_name_branch / TMVA_ROC_Curve_name_branch